gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 configure your data Regions with compression to reduce memory consumption.

-[vmware-gemfire-short-name] lets you compress in memory Region values by using pluggable [Compressors](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/compression/Compressor.html), or different compression codecs. [vmware-gemfire-short-name] uses Google's [Snappy](https://google.github.io/snappy/) compression library by default.
+GemFire lets you compress in memory Region values by using pluggable [Compressors](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/compression/Compressor.html), or different compression codecs.
+GemFire uses Google's [Snappy](https://google.github.io/snappy/) compression library by default.

 To enable compression, annotate the application class with